robindavidgames/ci-project04/README.md

 When the project was finished, I found that the deployed site didn't work.
 After talking with Student Support and looking in the Heroku logs, we discovered a spelling mistake in my Heroku config vars!

-#### Broken Static Files

-On the deployed site, I noticed that my static files were no longer working - my CSS file and favicon.

 ### Updating and Deleting Posts

 When creating code to update a recipe, I create a class view with GET and POST methods, in order to create a form, prepopulate it with existing content, and then allow the user to submit the corrections.
 However, the form continually didn't work.
 Upon submission, it would check is_valid, and the check would fail because the slug needed to be unique.
 However, the slug was never unique because the original recipe that is being edited has the same slug.
-This bug persisted for some time until I went to student support, who were about to show me the UpdateView class, as explained [here](https://www.geeksforgeeks.org/class-based-generic-views-django-create-retrieve-update-delete/).
+This bug persisted for some time until I went to Student Support, who were about to show me the UpdateView class, as explained [here](https://www.geeksforgeeks.org/class-based-generic-views-django-create-retrieve-update-delete/).

 This allowed me to reduce 60 lines of buggy code to: